 - Through the Palolo ʻOhana Learning Center After School Program, also known as the “Palolo Pipeline,” college students from Kapiʻolani Community College, the University of Hawaiʻi at Mānoa, and Chaminade University, along with a variety of volunteers assist children of all ages with homework, research, computers, reading, math, science and class projects or displays.
 The college students earn service-learning credits and the children benefit from the tutoring and mentoring.

 - The Palolo Discovery Science Center is under development thanks to funding and assistance from EPSCoR, a National Science Foundation grant from the University of Hawaiʻi at Hilo in cooperation with Kapiʻolani Community College.
-The Science Center is open to students, ages eight and up, who are involved in a range of science and mathematics oriented learning projects such as growing plants via aquaponics and monitoring the energy production of the Center’s solar panel.
+The Science Center is open to students, ages eight and up, who are involved in a range of Science Technology Engineering and Math (STEM) oriented learning projects provided by Honolulu Community Action Program (HCAP) such as robotics, computers, growing plants via aquaponics and monitoring the energy production of the Center’s solar panel.

 Palolo Homes is also committed to fostering strong and cooperative relationships within its community.

 - The Palolo Tenants Association (PTA) resident board is made up of five elected officers who meet monthly.
 The Tenants Association facilitates open discussion among residents as well as clear communication with representatives from Mutual Housing, local schools, the Honolulu Police Department, and other community entities.
 The PTA also coordinates resources, programs, and activities, including large community events.

 - Ethnic Council Representatives are selected by their peers from each of the ethnic groups living in Palolo Homes and provide translation assistance, promote cultural understanding, work to overcome communication barriers, and help resolve conflicts.